Rash200217/Trendora-Ecommerce/README.md

 # Admin:-admin,password123 (Paste this link in the url: http://localhost:8080/api/auth/emergency-admin)
 # Create a user account from sign up page
+# Use the same login form to go the admin panel.(but can use only admin specified username and password only)
 Note: Use atleast 8 characters for when creating passwords(eg: 12345678 ).
 Passwords are encrypted in the database.
 Do not manually insert plain text passwords into SQL.

 ## 🤝 Contributing